zhaw-iwi/singlestateconversation/README.md

 4. Edit file flask_app.py and set the following values
     - PYTHONANYWHERE_USERNAME
     - PYTHONANYWHERE_WEBAPPNAME
-5. Create file chatbot/apikey.py with the following content OPENAI_KEY = "your OpenAI API key"
+5. Create file chatbot/apikey.py with the following content\
+    OPENAI_KEY = "your OpenAI API key"
-6. Use notebook chatbot_client.jpynb
+6. Use notebook chatbot_client.jpynb\
-    Create a new chatbot (type, instance, starter) This will create/update file chatbot.db in your local folder database/
+    Create a new chatbot (type, instance, starter)\
+    This will create/update file chatbot.db in the local folder database/

 `</local>`